For Graduate Students & Postdoctoral Scholars

 - Seminar Series: You can consult the schedule of CRLT workshops or register for a training session.

 - Consultations: You can sign up for individual, confidential consultations with a CRLT consultant on a range of topics related to teaching and learning.
-This page also allows instructors to sign up for a Midterm Student Feedback (MSF) session.
+This page also allows instructors request a Midterm Student Feedback (MSF) session (U-M login required).

 - U-M Graduate Teacher Certificate (GTC): Find out more about CRLT’s graduate teacher certificate, which provides an opportunity to document professional development as instructors and prepare for a faculty job search.

 - Preparing Future Faculty seminar (PFF): This seminar is a nationally-recognized program designed to help prepare doctoral candidates for the academic job search and success in faculty positions.
 Postdocs are not eligible to apply this year.